2010 Irwin Tools Night Race: Practice and qualifying

 Two practice sessions was held before the Saturday race—both on Friday.
 The first session lasted 120 minutes, while the second session lasted 45 minutes.
 During the first practice session, David Gilliland was fastest, ahead of Robby Gordon and Dale Earnhardt Jr. in second and third respectively.
 Jeff Gordon was scored fourth, while A. J. Allmendinger was placed fifth, even though the latter had spun sideways twice in the session.
 In the second and final practice session, Ryan Newman was scored quickest, as Carl Edwards and Gilliland followed in the second and third positions.
 Jimmie Johnson was scored in the fourth position, while his teammate Jeff Gordon followed in fifth.

 50 cars were entered for qualifying, due NASCAR's qualifying procedure, only 43 could race.
 Johnson clinched his twenty-fourth career pole position, with a time of 15.540 seconds.
 He was joined on the front row of the grid by Edwards.
 Joey Logano qualified third, Tony Stewart took fourth, and David Reutimann started fifth.
-Six drivers did not qualify because one team, the second car for Tommy Baldwin Racing, withdrew from qualifying.
+Six drivers did not qualify because one team, the car owned by TriStar Motorsports, withdrew from qualifying.
 They were Dave Blaney, Joe Nemechek, Kevin Lepage, J. J. Yeley, Brian Keselowski, and Mike Bliss.
 Also during qualifying, Jeff Gordon spun sideways and flattened his tires, but after changing tires, he qualified twenty-sixth.